radiomicsgroup/dMRIMC/README.md

 ```

-### 2. Get closest scheme and signal subset, then pre-process your dMRI scan file
+### 2. Get synthetic signal subset and pre-process your dMRI scan file

 First we need to combine the signal and parameter arrays.
 This step is necessary because we uploaded our signal/parameter dictionaries through multiple files to comply with GitHub restrictions of file size, and is done simply by running